vinitkesh/doc_nkb_intro/SingleCycle.md

 ![j](./2024%20Single%20Cycle%20Images/singlecycle-0073.png)

-### The Final Datapath
+## The Final Datapath

 ![Final](./2024%20Single%20Cycle%20Images/singlecycle-0076.png)

 > Fig 4.
 Simple datapath with control unit (for R-type and I-type)

 Here, the input to the control unit is the 6-bit opcode field from the instruction.
-The outputs are the control signals which serve various purposes :-
+The outputs are the control signals which serve various purposes:-

 - `RegDst`, `ALUSrc`, `MemtoReg` - 1-bit signals that control the multiplexors.